 I love watching cooking shows, and Netflix has many to choose from.
-I not only like to watch cooking shows but if it’s about a chef at a particular restaurant, I want to go for a visit.
+Not only do I like to watch cooking shows but if it’s about a chef at a particular restaurant, I want to go for a visit.
 I enjoy doing that, so I can experience their cuisine myself.
-I did so on my last trip to Savannah when I visited The Grey restaurant for dinner and The Grey Market for breakfast the next morning.
+On my last trip to Savannah when I visited The Grey restaurant for dinner and The Grey Market for breakfast the next morning.
 I will be sharing those two places in my post coming soon (subscribe below at the end of this post to my blog so you don’t miss it)!

 This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.
 Opinions are my own.

 I have been watching several shows lately because I really enjoy learning about the history behind the chef; I love behind the scenes stories!
 My top ten shows are actually episodes: six of them are on the Chef’s Table, one is on the Chef’s Table France, another is on Ugly Delicious, and a new show I just started to watch is called Salt Fat Acid Heat.